 Part of the family

 Nearly ten years ago Graham and Sheila Sheriff (pictured), now in their late eighties, moved to Elmbridge Village after Graham developed throat cancer and needed an operation.
-You can read more about how much they enjoy village life in our case study

 The Sheriffs had adopted a beautiful West Highland Terrier called Jamie; so finding a retirement village that allowed pets was essential.